The National Weather Service's Marine and Coastal Weather Services Branch (W/OS21) is responsible

 oil spills or support to other disasters such as plane crash recovery

 A Tsunami Warning System is in place to help minimize loss of life and property.
 The National Tsunami Warning Center (NTWC) in Palmer, Alaska monitors for earthquakes and subsequent tsunami events.
 If a tsunami is generated, they issue tsunami advisories, watches and warnings, as well as tsunami information statements for the U.S. mainland, Canada, Puerto Rico and the U.S. Virgin Islands.
 The Pacific Tsunami Warning Center in Ewa Beach, Hawaii provides similar services for the Aloha state as well as all other American territories in the Pacific.
 PTWC also serves s the primary operational headquarters for the Pacific Tsunami Warning System, countries in the Caribbean Sea, and nations bordering the South China Sea (China, Macao, Hong Kong, Taiwan, Philippines, Malaysia, Brunei, Indonesia, Singapore, Thailand, Cambodia, Vietnam.
-The U.S. also hosts the International Tsunami Information Centre.
+The U.S. also hosts the International Tsunami Information Center.

 Year of the Ocean Discussion Papers, Office of the Chief